-79 1.2 Quark Flavor as a Tool for Discovery
+1.2 Quark Flavor as a Tool for Discovery

-An essential feature of flavor physics experiments is their ability to probe very high mass scales, beyond 80 the energy accessible in collider experiments.
-In addition, flavor physics can teach us about properties of 81 TeV-scale new physics, which cannot be learned from the direct production of new particles at the LHC.
-82 This is because quantum effects allow virtual particles to modify the results of precision measurements in 83 ways that reveal the underlying physics.
-(The determination of the t-s, d couplings in the standard model 84 (SM) exemplifies how direct measurements of some properties of heavy particles may only be possible in 85 flavor physics.)
-Even as the LHC embarks on probing the TeV scale, the ongoing and planned precision 86 flavor physics experiments are sensitive to beyond standard model (BSM) interactions at mass scales which 87 are higher by several orders of magnitude.
-These experiments will provide essential constraints and comple-88 mentary information on the structure of models put forth to explain any discoveries at LHC, and they have 89 the potential to reveal new physics that is inaccessible to the LHC.
-90
+An essential feature of flavor physics experiments is their ability to probe very high mass scales, beyond the 79 energies accessible in collider experiments.
+In addition, flavor physics can teach us about properties of TeV-80 scale new physics, which cannot be learned from the direct production of new particles at the LHC.
+This is 81 because quantum effects allow virtual particles to modify the results of precision measurements in ways that 82 reveal the underlying physics.
+(The determination of the t-s and t-d couplings in the standard model (SM) 83 exemplifies how measurements of some properties of heavy particles may only be possible in flavor physics.)
+84 Even as the LHC embarks on probing the TeV scale, the ongoing and planned precision flavor physics 85 experiments are sensitive to beyond standard model (BSM) interactions at mass scales which are higher 86 by several orders of magnitude.
+These experiments will provide essential constraints and complementary 87 information on the structure of models put forth to explain any discoveries at LHC, and they have the 88 potential to reveal new physics that is inaccessible to the LHC.
+89

-Throughout the history of particle physics discoveries made in studies of rare processes have led to new and 91 deeper understanding of nature.
-A classic example is beta decay, which foretold the electroweak mass scale 92 and the ultimate observation of the W boson.
-Results from kaon decay experiments were crucial for the 93 development of the standard model: the discovery of CP violation in $K_L^0 \to \pi^+\pi^-$ decay ultimately pointed 94 toward the three-generation CKM model [2, 3], the absence of strangeness-changing neutral current decays 95 (i.e., the suppression of $K_L^0 \to \mu^+ \mu^-$ with respect to $K^+ \to \mu^+ \nu$) led to the prediction of a fourth quark [4] 96 (charm), and the measured value of the $K_L - K_S$ mass difference made it possible to predict the charm 97 quark mass [5, 6] before charm particles were directly detected.
-More recently the larger than expected 98 $B_H - B_L$ mass difference foretold the high mass of the top quark.
-Precision measurements of time-dependent 99 CP-violating asymmetries in B-meson decays in the BABAR and Belle experiments firmly established the 100 CKM phase as the dominant source of CP violation observed to date in flavor-changing processes - leading 101 to the 2008 Nobel Prize for Kobayashi and Maskawa.
-At the same time, corrections to the SM at the tens of 102 percent level are still allowed, and many extensions of the SM proposed to solve the hierarchy problem are 103 likely to give rise to changes in flavor physics that may be observed in the next generation of experiments.
-104
+Throughout the history of particle physics discoveries made in studies of rare processes have led to new and 90 deeper understanding of nature.
+A classic example is beta decay, which foretold the electroweak mass scale 91 and the ultimate observation of the W boson.
+Results from kaon decay experiments were crucial for the 92 development of the standard model: the discovery of CP violation in $K_L^0 \to \pi^+\pi^-$ decay ultimately pointed 93 toward the three-generation CKM model [2, 3], the absence of strangeness-changing neutral current decays 94 (i.e., the suppression of $K_L^0 \to \mu^+ \mu^-$ with respect to $K^+ \to \mu^+ \nu$ ) led to the prediction of a fourth quark [4] 95 (charm), and the measured value of the $K_L - K_S$ mass difference made it possible to predict the charm 96 quark mass [5, 6] before charm particles were directly detected.
+The larger than expected $B_H - B_L$ mass 97 difference foretold the high mass of the top quark.
+Precision measurements of time-dependent CP-violating 98 asymmetries in B-meson decays in the BABAR and Belle experiments firmly established the CKM phase as 99 the dominant source of CP violation observed to date in flavor-changing processes - leading to the 2008 100 Nobel Prize for Kobayashi and Maskawa.
+At the same time, corrections to the SM at the tens of percent 101 level are still allowed, and many extensions of the SM proposed to solve the hierarchy problem are likely to 102 give rise to changes in flavor physics that may be observed in the next generation of experiments.
+103

-105 1.2.1 Strange, Charm, and Bottom Quarks as Probes for New Physics
+1.2.1 Strange, Charm, and Bottom Quarks as Probes for New Physics